boomanaiden154/gsoc2022-notes/december/17/autofdo.md

 The `README.md` in the AutoFDO repository says that `CMAKE_INSTALL_PREFIX` must be used due to some error that they have in one of their CMake lists.

-### Using the tools

-After building the tools, you should have access to two executables, namely `